Deltares/hydromt/docs/user_guide/data_types.rst

 Tabulated point vector data files can be parsed to a **GeoDataFrame** with the **vector_table** driver.
 This driver reads CSV (or similar delimited text files), EXCEL and XY (white-space delimited text file without headers) files.
-See this list of dimensions_ name for recognized x and y column names.
+See this list of :ref:`dimension names <dimensions>` for recognized x and y column names.

 A typical CSV point vector file is given below.
 A similar setup with headers can be used to read other text delimited files or excel files.